haofengac/MonoDepth-FPN-PyTorch/README.md

 [![License][license]][license-url]

 A simple end-to-end model with fast convergence achieves state-of-the-art performance in depth prediction.
 This is a class project for Advanced Computer Vision (CS 7476) at Georgia Tech.
-In this project, we used a Feature Pyramid Network (FPN) backbone to estimate depth map by taking a single RGB image.
-We tested the performance of our model on the NYU Depth V2 Dataset and the KITTI Dataset.
+In this project, we used a Feature Pyramid Network (FPN) backbone to estimate depth map from a single input RGB image.
+We tested the performance of our model on the NYU Depth V2 Dataset and the KITTI Dataset (Eigen Split).

 ## Requirements